-The principal/supervisor has the discretion to approve sick leave for an employee to attend the funeral of a person who is not related to the employee, under circumstances deemed appropriate by the principal/ supervisor.
+The principal has the discretion to approve sick leave for an employee to attend the funeral of a person who is not related to the employee, under circumstances deemed appropriate by the principal.
+Concord School District allows up to three (3) days per year for funeral leave for immediate family members that are not counted against the employee's sick leave.